 • Available for a two-year commitment

-• Able to visit the land at least twice per month from May-September, and twice from October-April (12 total visits per year – we can be flexible on a case-by-case basis)
+• Able to visit the land at least twice per month from May-September, and two visits between October-April (12 total visits per year – we can be flexible on a case-by-case basis)

 • Able to communicate and record data effectively